php-webdriver/php-webdriver/CONTRIBUTING.md

 1. Fork the project on GitHub
 2. Implement your code changes into separate branch
-3. Make sure all PHPUnit tests passes (see below).
-We also have Travis CI build which will automatically run tests on your pull request).
+3. Make sure all PHPUnit tests passes and code-style matches PSR-2 (see below).
+We also have Travis CI build which will automatically run tests on your pull request.
 4. When implementing notable change, fix or a new feature, add record to Unreleased section of [CHANGELOG.md](CHANGELOG.md)
 5. Submit your [pull request](https://github.com/facebook/php-webdriver/pulls) against community branch